fxck/zerops-svelte-static/README.md

-# Zerops + Svelte - Nodejs
+# Zerops + Svelte - Static

 ![Header Image](/header.png)

-A static Svelte example for Zerops which you can deploy in 2 simple steps.
+A Static Svelte example for Zerops which you can deploy in 2 simple steps.

 **Features**